codingjamdev/flutter101/README.md

-# Getting started Flutter
+# Getting started flutter

 ## Description

-for flutter newbie
+This repo contains sample recipes that demonstrate how to build up and solve common problems while writing **flutter** apps.

 ## See also